-The most common impact of incidents on organizations is damage to the company’s reputation, followed by operational disruption and threat to employee safety and morale. – Failing To Plan Is Planning To Fail, Forrester Consulting, October 2021
+The most common impact of incidents on organizations is damage to the company’s reputation, followed by operational disruption and threats to employee safety and morale. – Failing To Plan Is Planning To Fail, Forrester Consulting

 3. Learn from history: Stay connected to the growing complexity of risk.

 - Can you identify the biggest changes in your industry in the past two to five years?